vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 <img width="840" src="../images/change-minSDK.png" ></div>
 <!-- --------------------------------- -->

-You can now test it.
+You can now test the application you have built.

 ## Web App Test